 After reading reviews and researching multiple companies, we decided upon Peru Treks.
 With five stars on TripAdvisor and a reasonable price, we were happy with our decision and started counting down the days ‘til our journey began.

 Peru Treks did not disappoint us.
 We were served delicious four-course meals, and although we had to wake up before sunrise each day, the porters greeted us with tea in hand outside our tent.
 Talk about “room service”.

-The thing that we appreciated most about Peru Treks is they have a reputation for treating their porters right.
-We always try to travel responsibly, so knowing they have fair business practices was very important for us because not all the tour agencies can say the same.
+The thing that we appreciated most about Peru Treks is they have a reputation for treating their porters right. tour agencies can say the same.

 Note: We are in no way affiliated with them and did not receive any discount.
 We just truly liked our experience.

 “Travel is more than the seeing of sights.
 It is a change that goes on, deep and permanent, in the ideas of living.” -Anatole France

 Our group of 14 was from all over the world: Australia, Sweden, Brazil, and the United States.
 And we were of all ages.
 There was even a family in our group with four kids ages 12, 11, and two 8-year-old twins!